Roman-Zanotelli/I-Love-Grafana-Labs/README.md

 Parts of this README and project scaffolding were created with assistance from [ChatGPT by OpenAI](https://openai.com/chatgpt) to help organize ideas, improve clarity, and accelerate development.

-Sections of the front-end were created with assistance from [LlamaCoder by Together.ai](https://llamacoder.together.ai/) in conjuction with [ChatGPT](https://openai.com/chatgpt) to help accelerate application development.
+Sections of the front-end were created with assistance from [LlamaCoder by Together.ai](https://llamacoder.together.ai/) in conjuction with [ChatGPT](https://openai.com/chatgpt) to help accelerate development.

 > ⚖️ **Ethical Use Statement**: I believe in responsible and transparent use of AI tools.
 While AI helped shape structure and language, all architectural decisions, implementation, and final content reflect my own understanding, judgment, and intent.